-- Attach copies of any recruitment materials such as letters, advertisements, flyers, radio or television scripts, or Internet messages to section 9.4/9.6 of the application.
+- Attach copies of any recruitment materials such as letters, advertisements, flyers, radio or television scripts, or Internet messages to Box 9.4 or Box 9.6 of the application.
 Potential participants should not be asked to write their name and/or contact information on an advertisement posted in a public place.
-The Board believes UBC researchers should treat this information as confidential and not encourage public posting of lists of personal information.
+The Board believes UBC researchers should treat this information as confidential.

 - Indicate where participants will be recruited (e.g., hospital, clinic, school).